spxy/clpc/appendix-a.md

     ```

     The first line checks whether package descriptions from package
-    archives from archives have been matched.
+    archives from archives have been fetched.
 See
     the `~/.emacs.d/elpa/archives` directory for archive contents in
     case you are curious.
 If the archive contents have not been fetched
     then the next line fetches them.
 Thus the second line executes only
     when the Emacs initialization is loaded for the first time.

   - When we install packages using `package-install` (coming up in the
-    next point), several customizations are written automatically into
+    next point), a few customizations are written automatically into the
-    the Emacs initialization file (`~/.emacs` in our case).
+    Emacs initialization file (`~/.emacs` in our case).
 This has the
     rather undesirable effect of our carefully handcrafted `~/.emacs`
     being meddled by `package-install`.
 To be precise, it is the
     `custom` package invoked by `package-install` that intrudes into our